 Like many people in Canada and the US, the pandemic has left tens of thousands of garment workers jobless, and even worse, without any financial relief.
 Many factories have not given full severance pay to workers they laid off in 2020.
-The Workers Rights Consortium estimates that factories owe garment workers approximately $40 M in severance pay (2021).
-This situation reflects the second-degree impact of the decisions that brands and retailers have in their supply chains.
+You can support the #payup petition to change this mistreatment.
+The Workers Rights Consortium estimates that garment factories owe their workers approximately $40 M in severance pay (2021).
+This situation reflects the second-degree impact of the decisions that brands and retailers make in their supply chains.

-Garment workers live on a limited monthly wage, so they cannot afford to save money for emergencies like this.
-Most of their income goes into housing and food expenses that contribute to the small economies in their communities.
+Garment workers live on a limited monthly wage that isn't enough to save money for emergencies like the pandemic.
+Most of their income is spent on basic housing and food expenses that contribute to the small economies in their communities.
 These grassroots economies are based on relationships that look after each other in times of hardship.
-During the wave of layoffs, garment workers relied on their communities for support with loans and increases in debit accounts with their grocer, food vendors, landlords.
+During the wave of layoffs, many garment workers relied on their communities for support with loans and increases in credit with their grocers and food vendors.